Escobita/selenium/selenium-core/selenium-website/src/main/rst/09_getting_help.rst

 User Forums
 -----------

-The first place where people ask for help about Selenium are the `Official Forums`_.
-Here, you'll find that most of the times, someone already found the problem you are facing right now, and usually they had reached the solution you are looking for.
+The first place where people ask for help about Selenium is the `Official Forums`_.
+Here, you'll find that most of the time, someone already found the problem you are facing right now, and usually reached the solution for which you are looking.

-Off course, if you can't find any previous solution to your problem, you can always create an account in the forums and start your own thread asking for help.
+Of course, if you can't find any previous solution to your problem, you can always create an account in the forums and start your own thread asking for help.

 .. note:: Please make sure to look in the forums before asking for something.
-   It's very frustrating for the people that's reading and helping others to find that you didn't even put the effort of searching for the solution on your own.
+   It's very frustrating for the people that are reading and helping others to find that you didn't even make the effort of searching for the solution on your own.

 .. _`Official Forums`: http://clearspace.openqa.org/community/selenium